Podcasts episode·Dec 9, 2025

 Boosting Parent-Child Math Engagement and Preschool Children’s Math Skills: Evidence from an RCT with Low-Income Families

-Susan E. Mayer, Ariel Kalil, William Delgado, Haoxuan Liu, Derek Rury, Rohen Shah
+Susan E. Mayer, Ariel Kalil, William Delgado, Haoxuan Liu, Derek Rury, and Rohen Shah

 Topics: Early Childhood Education